Get

 13. Tumor

-Tumors of the eyelids and glands can also cause red-eye in your dog.
+Tumors in any part of your dog’s eyes can also cause redness in your dog’s eyes.
 A variety of benign and malignant tumors can affect the different structures of the eye.
 The treatment depends on the kind and placement of the growth and varies from surgical removal to radiation, completely removing the eye (enucleation) in the most severe cases.

 Final Thoughts